yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >        - *"Is there a header for the data's columns ?"*: `Yes`
 >            - *"List of Fields"*: `Column: 1`
 >
-> 2. Rename the output to `TABPFN ready train data - GEX`
+> 2. Rename the output to `TabPFN ready train data - GEX`
 >
 > 1. {% tool [Advanced Cut](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_cut_tool/9.5+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"File to cut"*: `Annotated test matrix` (output of **Join** {% icon tool %})